-Because the size of the set $Y_{gap}$ is exponentially bigger than $Y_{yes}$, we cannot ``filter'' - by using the random set $R$ - one element from $Y_{yes}$ and none from $Y_{gap}$ with non-negligible probability: Suppose we pick the size of $R$ by the set $W_0$, so each element is chosen with probability $1/2$.
-With probability $\Omega(1)$ exactly one element will be chosen from $W_0$, but about half of the elements of $W_1$ will also be chosen.
-Therefore, it fails to hold the second property of a $\umapp_{yes}$ instance.
-If we pick elements in $R$ by the size $W_1$, which means that each element is picked with probability $\frac {1}{2^l -2 }$ then with probability $(1-\frac{1}{2^l-2})^2$ (which is exponentially close to one), no element will be picked from $W_0$, therefore it fails to hold the first property of a $\umapp_{yes}$ instance.
+Because the size of the set $Y_{gap}$ is exponentially bigger than that of the set $Y_{yes}$, we cannot ``filter'' one element from $Y_{yes}$ and none from $Y_{gap}$ with non-negligible probability: For example, suppose we pick the size of $R$ based on the set $Y_{yes}$, so each element is chosen with probability $1/2$.
+With probability $\Omega(1)$, exactly one element will be chosen from $Y_{yes}$, but about half of the elements of $Y_{gap}$ will also be chosen.
+Therefore, the second property of a $\umapp_{yes}$ instance fails to hold.
+If we pick elements in $R$ by the size of $Y_{gap}$, so that each element is picked with probability $\frac {1}{2^l -2 }$, then with probability $(1-\frac{1}{2^l-2})^2$ (which is exponentially close to one), no element will be picked from $Y_{yes}$; therefore, the first property of a $\umapp_{yes}$ instance fails to hold.

-\subsection{the fourth component}
+\subsection{The Fourth Component}